scotws/RISC-V-tests/docs/riscv_linux_system_calls.md

         li a4, -1                       # File descriptor for anonymous
         li a5, 0                        # Offset
         li a7, SYS_MMAP
         ecall

-        # Print success or failure
-        beqz a0, itworked

-        # Failure
-        la a1, failure
-        la a2, l_failure
-        j print

-itworked:
-        # Success
-        la a1, success
-        lbu a2, l_success

-print:
-        li a0, STDOUT           # String goes to stdout (screen) li a7, SYS_WRITE
-        ecall
 ```

 ### Notes

-- Use `munmap` to free memory again, see below
+- Use `munmap` to free memory again, see there
 - `mmap` is the recommended way to reserve memory in modern systems instead of
   `brk` and `sbrk`.
 - To get the values for parameters such as `MAP_ANONYMOUS`, run